-Given half a second or less while riding your bike, what decisions are you able to make?
+Given half a second or less while riding, what decisions are you able to make?
 What about if you’re under immense pressure, does it change your ability to make a decision?
-Most of us wouldn’t know, and hopefully most of us will never have to find out…
+Most of us wouldn’t know, and most of us will never have to find out like Staring has…

 Thinking about the Australian Superbike (ASBK) race in Darwin last month has drawn me to reflect on how we make decisions under pressure.
 Are you a lifetime multidisciplinary rider?
 The term comes to me because there is such a thing as being a lifetime athlete.
 Nowadays, often your fitness tracking tool (watch, bike computer, app etc) will ask you if you have been a lifetime athlete on the initial setup.
 The term speaks louder to me when I relate it to motorcycling riding.